oschwengers/referenceseeker/README.md

 As DNA conservancy (next to DNA identity) is very important for many kinds of analyses, e.g. reference based SNP detections, ranking potential reference genomes based on a mash distance alone is often not sufficient in order to select the most appropriate reference genomes.
+If desired, ANI and conserved DNA values can be computed bidirectionally.

 ![Mash D vs. ANI / conDNA](mash-ani-cdna.mini.png?raw=true)